Our 2017-18 season, WE THE PEOPLE, is more than a season theme. IT’S A MOVEMENT through the power of live storytelling.

 Tracy Copes is a multi-media artist, photographer and full time graphic designer.
 Tracy’s work can be found in a myriad of public and private art collections and has been seen in numerous exhibitions worldwide.
 Tracy is a transplant from the Northeast and currently lives in Tampa with her kids, cats, dogs, fish, lizards and very patient partner.

-Check out her work on display in our Lobby Gallery through the entire run of BAD JEWS (July 11 – August 05).
+Check out Tracy and Chancellor’s work on display in our Lobby Gallery through the entire run of BAD JEWS (July 11 – August 05).

 “It’s such a privilege to work with American Stage, it provides a way for me to be involved in the arts community, meet and work with amazing people and create something meaningful.
 It is especially exciting to be involved in a project that highlights the uniqueness and the equality of all people… I think it is more important than ever to come together, build a greater sense of community and collaborate on ideas and projects that will move us all forward.”